The NSW Government is implementing a package of reforms to strengthen NSW’s building regulation and certification system.

 The NSW Government’s response to the Review gives an undertaking to investigate recommendations in the Review and consider further reforms to improve the building regulation and certification system.

-Any proposed further reforms will be subject to consultation before they are implemented.
+Any proposed further reforms will be subject to consultation before they are finalised and implemented.

 Page last updated: 07/03/2017